-Free and publicly accessible libraries, galleries,community centres, showgrounds and museums are key to our community’s sustainability and are of increasing importance as our cities grow.
-Through telling our diverse stories and being places for everyone, they contribute to our identity, and local character.
+Free and publicly accessible libraries, galleries, community centres, showgrounds and museums are key to our community’s vitality, and are of increasing importance as our cities grow.
+Through telling our diverse stories and being places for everyone, they contribute to our heritage, identity, and local character.

 Within their buildings, grounds and virtual spaces, public facilities provide places for everybody to gather, share ideas, engage in cultural experiences and learn.
 They are constantly evolving, including through growing online spaces for culture, learning and connection.